thacherT1D/webdevstuff/Q4/journaling.desc.md

 Field | Value
 ------|------
-Activity | A brief description of the problem you were working on Time | How long you spent on that activity
+Activity | A brief description of the problem you were working on, or your goal for the next day Time | How long you spent on that activity
-ZPD | Was it 1) too easy, 2) just right (hard, but you persevered) or 3) so hard that you were unsuccessful and/or stressed Outcome | Did you finish the thing you were working on?
+ZPD | Was it 1) too easy, 2) just right (hard, but you persevered) or 3) so hard that you were unsuccessful and/or stressed Technique | Did you do pomodoro?
+Or "heads down"?
+Did you watch videos first _then_ code?
+Vice versa??
+Outcome | Did you finish the thing you were working on?
 Or did you leave to come back later?
 Notes | Anything that struck you about this session, positive or negative.